 MYINT, not a

-You can force Visual Assist to be more aggressive in evaluating preprocessor macros during parsing.
+You can force Visual Assist to be more aggressive in evaluating preprocessor macros by modifying the registry.
 When in this mode, the Definition field often shows base types.
-Contact support if you suspect your preprocessor macros should be evaluated deeply.

 Copying a Definition